Duet3D/wiki-content/User_manual/RepRapFirmware/RepRapFirmware_overview.md

 * [Hangprinter](/User_manual/Machine_configuration/Configuration_Hangprinter)
 * [Polar](/User_manual/Machine_configuration/Configuration_Polar)
 * Additionally, RepRapFirmware can support **any kinematics for which the movement of each axis is a linear combination of the movement of the motors**.
 The relationship between axis movement and motor movement is defined by a matrix; see GCode [M669](/User_manual/Reference/Gcodes/M669).

+# Safety features

+RepRapFirmware employs two or three (depending on the microcontroller used) internal watchdogs to guard against dangerous situations such as runaway heating in the event of a firmware crash, by resetting the board and reporting the reset cause.
+It resets in the following cases:
+* If the tick interrupt fails to occur, after about 1 second the hardware watchdog timer resets the processor.
+The reset cause will be "watchdog".
+Where the microcontroler has a secondary hardware watchdog, the first one is set to go off a little earlier than the main one and attempts to save additional information about the firmware state.
+* If the task that controls heaters doesn't run for 20 seconds, or the main task doesn't run for 20 seconds, then the processor will be reset.
+The reset cause will be "heat task stuck" or "stuck in spin loop".
+(This may be reduced to 5 seconds in RRF 3.5.)

+RepRapFirmware builds a model of each heater in your system when you run the corresponding heater tuning.
+RepRapFirmware uses this model to estimate the expected heating rate.
+If the actual heating rate falls short of the minimum expected (for example, because the temperature sensor and the heater have become decoupled), RepRapFirmware will turn off that heater and report a heater fault.

 # Checking firmware versions